kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay.accounts.md

 ```
 Creates an instance of Account with the given AccountKey.
 Account is for managing an account's address and AccountKey.

 **NOTE** This is merely a data structure used in caver-js.
-This method does not create or update an account in the Klaytn network.
+This method does not create or update an account in the Kaia network.
 **NOTE** `caver.klay.accounts.createWithAccountKey` is supported since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0).

 **Parameters**